-We'll make use of AlexeyAB/darknet, a fork of the original darknet repository with some added features.
+We'll use AlexeyAB/darknet, a fork of the original darknet repository with some added features.

-To install it on Linux, clone the repository, choose if you want to compile with GPU support and OpenCV and change the Makefile accordingly.
-Then run make.
+To install it on Linux, clone the repository, choose if you want to compile with GPU support and OpenCV, and change the Makefile accordingly.
+Then run

 git clone https://github.com/AlexeyAB/darknet.git cd darknet // Change Makefile make